-and development cooperation, in order to promote the fulfilment of the "Space2030" Agenda and its implementation plan.

-- 29. Member States and other donors are invited to provide voluntary extrabudgetary resources to the Office for Outer Space Affairs to advance the implementation of the "Space2030" Agenda, in accordance with the rules and procedures of the United Nations. - 30.
+- 27. Member States are invited to actively undertake bilateral, multilateral, regional and broader international space cooperation in various forms, including capacity-building, the sharing of information and infrastructure and the development of joint projects, and, as appropriate, to integrate space cooperation with economic and development cooperation, in order to promote the fulfilment of the "Space2030" Agenda and its implementation plan. - 28.
+Member States and other donors are invited to provide voluntary extrabudgetary resources to the Office for Outer Space Affairs to advance the implementation of the "Space2030" Agenda, in accordance with the rules and procedures of the United Nations. - 29.
 The Secretary-General is urged to consider the sufficiency of resources provided to the Office for Outer Space Affairs in its role as secretariat to the Committee on the Peaceful Uses of Outer Space and its subcommittees, and to ensure that the Office can fully and effectively implement its mandate, including capacity-building activities for Member States in the field of space science and technology and their applications, as well as in space law and policy, taking into account the "Space2030" Agenda and implementation plan.